ilbambino/blog/blog/content/post/secrets-git.md

 secretdir/** filter=git-crypt diff=git-crypt
 ```

 You will need to modify the file.
 It follows the same idea as the `.gitignore`.
 You need to define which files will be encrypted.
-Be careful not to encrypt any files needed by git `.git*`.
+Be careful not to encrypt any file needed by git `.git*`.
 You need to edit this file before adding the sensitive files.
 Otherwise they will be in the history unencrypted.
 Adding them is as always, using `git add`.

 To be able to access the files, the gpg keys need to be added to the ring.
 The first one is yourself, so you can see the encrypted files: